zbohm/lirisi/README.md

 ### PEM and DER input / output formats

 The default format for the key file and signature is [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail).
 It is a text format, suitable for saving to a database, for example.
 In addition, the [DER](https://en.wikipedia.org/wiki/X.690#DER_encoding) binary file can be used.
-You set the format with the `-outform` parameter, for example: `-outform DER`.
+You set the format with the `-format` parameter, for example: `-format DER`.
 The private and public keys generated via `openssl` can also be stored in the `DER` format.
 The application recognizes it and can load it.

 ### KeyImage value to determine the duplicity of the signer